Are you curious if your female ball python is pregnant?

 Take care not to turn them over, or there’s a chance the snake inside may die.

-If you notice some eggs being smaller and having a colored tint to them, these are unfertilized eggs.
+If you notice some eggs being smaller and having a colored tint, these are unfertilized eggs.

 It’s normal to have a couple of these mixed in with the fertilized ones, which are larger and more white.